thejasonlee/twitter_clone/TESTING.md

 6. Should be taken back to sign in page.
 This indicates signin was not successful.\

 #### Expected result
-"Welcome to the Gritter Homepage!".
-Successful sign-in will navigate a user to the Gritter homepage.\
+Successful sign-in will navigate a user to the Gritter homepage which will show posts.\
 An incorrect username/password will direct the user back to the Signin page. \

 #### Actual result